 Visiting Minister.
 The Rev. R. Malone, M.A., Incumbent of St. Matthew's.
-Professors

-Professors Scripture History - The Rev. R. Malone, M.A.; Ancient and Modern History-The Rev. Prof. Christmas, M.A., F.R.S.; English Language and Lit.-The Rev. H. A. Dixon, M.A., F.R.S.L.; Nat. and Aup.
+The Rev. R. Malone, M. A., Incumbent of St. Matthew's.
+Professors Scripture History - The Rev. R. Malone, M.A.; Ancient and Modern History-The Rev. Prof. Christmas, M.A., F.R.S.; English Language and Lit.-The Rev. H. A. Dixon, M.A., F.R.S.L.; Nat. and App.
 Sciences- The Rev. F. F. Statham, M.A., F.G.S.; Latin Lan-guage and Lit.-J. J. Barton, Esq., M.A., Ph.
 D.; French ditto, ditto-Mons.
-Tourier; Italian ditto, ditto-Signor Biaggi: German ditto, ditto-Herr Mast; Music, (Piano)-W. H. Holmes, Esq.; ditto (Harp)-J. B. Chatterton, Esq.; ditto (Singing) Signor F. Lablache.
+Tourier; Italian ditto, ditto-Signor Blaggi; German ditto, ditto - Herr Mast; Music, (Piano)-W. H. Holmes, Esq.; ditto (Harp)-J. B. Chaiterton, Esq.; ditto (Singing) Signor F. Lablache.
 Hours of Attendance, from Nine till Four.
+This Establishment is intended to supply a want long

-This Establishment is intended to supply a want long felt in this neighbourhood by Parents desirous of obtaining for their Daughters the advantages of a sound and accomplished Education, at a moderate expense, and accomplished Education, at a moderate expense, The course of Study inc'udes the Holy Scriptures, English Grammar, Composition and Literature, Physical and Political Geography, History (Ancieut and Modern), Natural History and Philosophy, Elementary and Model Drawing, and the Latin, French, German, and Italian Languages.
+This Establishment is intended to supply a want long felt in this neighbourhood by Parents desirous of ob-taining for their Daughters the advantages of a sound and accomplished Education, at a moderate expense, The course of Study inc'ndes the Holy Scriptures, English Grammar, Composition and Literature, Physical and Political Geography, History (Ancient and Modern), Natural History and Philosophy, Elementary and Model Drawing, and the Latin, French, German, and Italian Languages.
 The various Classes are under the direction of able and eminent Professors.
 The Fee is £2 2s. per Term, each Class.
 Individual Instruction in Instru-mental Music, £5 5s, and £3 3s. per Term.
 Singing, £5 5s., £4 4s., and £3 3s. per Term.
 Dancing and Calis-thenics, £4 4s., and £2 2s.
-Drawing and Painting, in various styles, for advanced Pupils. £3 3s. per Term A Class under the direction of Mrs. Blanchard and the various styles, for advancea Fupils.
-25 35. per ferm A Class under the direction of Mrs. Blanchard and the resident Governesses is open for Junior Pupils :--Above 12 years of age, £6 6s. per Term ; under 12, £5 5s. do.
-A limited number of Resident Pupils received :--Above 12 years of age, 60 guineas per annum ; under 12; 50 guineas per annum ; under 12;
+Dnawing and Painting, in various styles, for advanced Pupils. £3 3s. per Term A Class under the direction of Mrs. Blanchard and the felt in this neighbourhood by Parents desirous of obvarious styles, for advanced rupus, 23 35. per ferm A (lass under the direction of Mrs. Blanchard and the resident Governesses is open for Junior Pupi's :-- Above 12 years of age, £6 6s. per Term ; under 12, £5 5s. do.
+A limited number of Resident Pupils received:---Above 12 years of age, 60 guineas per snnum ; under 12, 50 guineas do